 - Question boxes to encourage responses

 These features create a two-way interaction that shifts the experience from passive consumption to active engagement.
-For brands, this not only increases time spent on each story frame but also strengthens audience involvement, improves content recall, and provides direct feedback that can inform future creative and campaign decisions.
+That increases time spent on each frame, strengthens audience involvement, improves content recall, and produces direct feedback you can feed into future creative and campaign decisions.

 3. Optimize Story Length and Flow

-Story structure plays a critical role in retaining attention.
-Too many slides or a disjointed sequence can overwhelm viewers and increase drop-off rates.
+Structure plays a critical role in retaining attention.
+Too many slides, or a disjointed sequence, overwhelms viewers and increases drop-off rates.

 Best Practices: